 Sexual harassment can occur between people of any gender.
-It can occur between equals (e.g., student to student, staff to staff, faculty to faculty) or between persons of differing power status (e.g., supervisor to subordinate, faculty to student, coach to athlete).
-It is possible for a person who appears to have the lesser power to commit sexual harassment (e.g., a student harassing a faculty member).
+It can occur between equals (e.g., student to-student, staff-to-staff, faculty-to-faculty) or between those of differing power status (e.g.,supervisor to-subordinate, faculty-to-student, coach-to-athlete).
+It is possible for one who appears to have the lesser power to commit sexual harassment (e.g., a student harassing a faculty member).

 In order for conduct to constitute sexual harassment under this Policy, a reasonable person under similar circumstance would have to conclude that the behavior was harassing or discriminatory.

 Reasonable directions or warnings by authorized University personnel as to the time, place and manner in which employees perform their assigned responsibilities, students carry out their educational assignments or program participants engage in sponsored activities do not constitute evidence of sexual harassment under this Policy.